 The lesson from the modeling exercise for the understanding of financial fragility is that the overall fragility of the economy depends not just upon the course of financial commitments but also on the course of cash flows.
-One source of the difference between the behavior of capitalist economies in the post-World War II period and their behavior in the interwar and earlier periods is the fact that the much greater relative size of government in the postwar period than in earlier times has made it impossible for profits to collapse as completely now as in the past.
-In capitalist economies, stabilization policy is successful to the extent that it stabilizes profits.
+One source of the difference between the behavior of capitalist economies in the post war period and their behavior in the inter-war and earlier periods is that the much greater relative size of government in the post war period than in earlier times makes it impossible for profits to collapse as completely now as in the past.
+In capitalist economies stabilization policy is successful to the extent that it stabilizes profits.

-Thus, the change in the importance of government has changed the fragility/resilience relations in capitalist financial structures.
-Earlier in the post-World War II epoch, during the era of active contracyclical fiscal policies, aggregate profits tended to rise during the recession phases of business cycles due to increase in the government's deficit.
-With aggregate profits stabilized and even rising, a reduction in private debts, induced by various "crunches" in financial markets, took place in an orderly fashion.
-Once the downside pressure on aggregate profits was reduced by the impact of the government deficit upon the aggregate of profits, the decline in financial and capital asset prices was contained.
-With the potential decline in asset prices contained, a regime of lower interest rates soon led to a revival of investment.15
+Thus the change in the importance of government has changed the fragility - resilience relations in capitalist financial structures.
+Earlier in the post world war 2 epoch, during the era of active contracyclical fiscal policies, aggregate profits tended to rise during the recession phases of business cycles due to increase in the government's deficit.
+With aggregate profits stabilized and even rising a reduction in private debts, induced by various "crunches" in financial markets took place in an orderly fashion.
+Once the downside pressure on aggregate profits was reduced by the impact that the government deficit had upon the aggregate of profits, the decline in financial and capital asset prices was contained.
+With the potential decline in asset prices contained, a regime of lower interest rates soon led to a revival of investment.

-The two main crises of banking in the United States since the establishment of Federal Reserve System were the breakdown of the banking and financial system over the period 1929-1933 and the crisis of thrifts and commercial banks in the late 1980s to early 1990s.
-In both cases the Federal Reserve was not the institution that reconstituted the key parts of the financial system which had broken down.
+The two main crises of banking in the United States since the Federal Reserve System exists were the breakdown of the banking and financial system over the period 1929 -1933 and the crisis of thrifts and commercial banks in the late 1980's - early 1990's.
+In both cases the Federal Reserve was not the institution that reconstituted the key parts of the financial system that broke down.

-In 1933, the Reconstruction Finance Corporation, an agency of the Treasury, was the key institution in restarting the banking system after the bank holiday.
-In the recent crisis of the thrifts and of commercial banks, it was the deposit insurance facilities and ultimately the Treasury that prevented any pass-through of losses on assets to the liabilities of the depository institutions.
+In 1933 the Reconstruction Finance Corporation, an agency of the Treasury, was the key institution in restarting the banking system after the bank holiday.
+In the recent crisis of the thrifts and of commercial banks it was the deposit insurance facilities and ultimately the Treasury that prevented any pass through of losses on assets to the liabilities of the depository institutions.
 Both of these crises were solvency crises, not liquidity crises.
-In the modern world, solvency crises are more dangerous than liquidity crises.
+In the modern world solvency crises are more dangerous than liquidity crises.
 The overall performance of the economy is enhanced by the ability of the Treasury to step in and sustain the solvency of critical financial institutions.

-Because of the nature of the financial structures necessary for a successful capitalism, capitalism remains a flawed economic structure which is susceptible to cycles of financial expansion leading to financial fragility and therefore to the potential for debt inflations and deep depressions.
+Because of the nature of the financial structures necessary for a successful capitalism, capitalism remains a flawed economic structure that is susceptible to cycles of financial expansion that leads to financial fragility and therefore to the potential for debt deflations and deep depressions.

 Because government needs to be big in order to contain thrusts to deep depressions, government and its institutions can do great harm, especially if their actions are based upon "Pollyanna" views of the wonders of markets and a "true faith" that markets always know best.
-Policy makers need to adopt a skeptical attitude toward claims that universal truths about economic policy (relevant for all economies at all times) have been derived from economic science.
+Policy makers need to adopt a skeptical attitude to claims that universal truths about economic policy which are relevant for all economies at all times have been derived from economic science.